oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Advanced word rules

-1. Words may not begin with the letters "Y" or "X".
-1. Only the first three digital letters in a word are potentially significant (e.g "politics" base encoding is 251, not 25130).
+1. Only the first three digital letters in a word are significant (e.g "politics" base encoding is 251, not 25130).
 Spelling issues are minimised by not encoding the whole word.
 1. Prefixes starting with "in" are very common and treated as a single 9.
 The letter after the prefix is significant.
-Thus "inability" is encoded as 912 (note: rule maximum 3 digital characters).
+Thus "inability" is encoded as 912.
 1. Prefixes starting with "un" are very common and treated as a single 6.
 The letter after the prefix is significant.
 Thus "unify" is encoded as 696 and "unborn" is encoded as 627.

 ## Name, Action, Object rules (for 2 digit numbers)